-It’s not an unusual occurrence, especially in October, November, and December.
-New data shows U.S. drivers on the average have a 1 in 116 chance of a collision with an animal, according to the State Farm® annual study.
-The company estimates there were over 1.9 million animal collision insurance claims in the U.S. between July 1, 2018 and June 30, 2019.
+It’s not an unusual occurrence, especially in October, November and December.
+U.S. drivers on average have a 1 in 116 chance of a collision with an animal, according to the State Farm® annual study.
+There were over 1.9 million animal collision insurance claims in the U.S. between July 1, 2019 and June 30, 2020.

 “Claims after collisions with an animal range from small dents to totaled vehicles and injured drivers and passengers,” says Michael Braaten, director, Enterprise Research.
 “By sharing ways to help drivers be aware of the increased dangers this time of year – including inclement weather, shorter periods of daylight and students driving home after evening activities – State Farm hopes to help decrease the number of collisions and injuries.”

-Don't Use a Whistle.
+Don't rely on a whistle.
 No scientific evidence supports that car-mounted deer whistles work.